IntentSoftware/docs/articles/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 ## Summary

-Congratulations, you have created an Intent Architect Module!
+You have successfully created an Intent Architect Module.

 ## Next Steps